hyunkyu-Park/66DaysOfData/README.md

    I decided to post the algorithm problems that I solve every day as well from Baekjoon Online Judge (acmicpc.net).
 Its a Korean-style 'Leetcode'

-  ㆍI solved 3 algorithm problems from Basic Mathematics.
+  ㆍ I solved 3 algorithm problems from Basic Mathematics.
 I don't know why the answer rate of the questions that I find difficult is so high.
   But the funny thing is that the questions I thought was easy has low answer rate.
   ㆍ Reviewed the Random Forest that I studied last week.
   ㆍ I attempted to visualize the data of 'Santander Product Recommendation' but Its not easy as much I expected.